 Embodiment

-I have a long interest in bodies from my growing interest during school and college which led to my undergraduate degree in Biomedical Sciences.
+I have a long interest in bodies from my growing fascination during school and college which led to my undergraduate degree in Biomedical Sciences.
 Following this I trained as a science teacher and taught biology for a number of years.
-When I then found Hakomi, it seemed to bring together my interest in our physicality with the internal experiencing of this.
-Hakomi is a mindfulness based somatic practice that co-creates an exploration of your experiencing of yourself.
-This is part of my own self-care and I’m interested in how this can support other helpers in their work too.
+It has always fascinated me how our bodies work and they inspire awe in me.

 Spirituality